tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 After this feature is enabled, the evaluation result of the volume level will be obtained in `onUserVoiceVolume`.
 To enable this feature, call this API before calling [startLocalAudio()](#startlocalaudio).

->?The volume bar in the demo is implemented based on this API.
+>The volume bar in the demo is implemented based on this API.

 ### startAudioRecording